Robert E. Kennedy Library: Collections

 Special Collections, a department of The Robert E. Kennedy Library at Cal Poly, was established in 1969 to build primary source research collections to support the polytechnic curriculum of the university.

 Major subject areas in the collections include: book arts, environmental history, ethnic studies, fine printing, graphic arts, landscape architecture, regional history & social history.

 Researchers from every state and many countries have traveled to the Kennedy Library to use the archival collections of manuscripts, rare books, architectural drawings, and photographs.
 Special Collections materials have been featured on BBC, CNN, PBS, A&E, and in international print media.

 The library collects archival and printed materials on the history, growth, and development of Cal Poly in the University Archives.

 Services

+Cal Poly's Kennedy Library, which first opened in 1980, is seen in 2018.

-Before the renovation, the building included seven computer labs, twelve large collaboration rooms for up to eight people, more than twenty group study rooms on the 2nd, 3rd, and 4th floors, and a number of non-group study rooms, available at all times.
+Before the renovation, the building included seven computer labs, 12 large collaboration rooms for up to eight people, more than 20 group-study rooms on the 2nd, 3rd, and 4th floors, and a number of non-group study rooms.
 There were 300 computers, and equipment available on loan including laptop computers and camera equipment.

 The Robert E. Kennedy Library has been voted "Best On-Campus Study Spot" every year since 2006 by readers of the campus newspaper, Mustang News.